Apple’s Advanced Data Protection: Why UK Users Are Still Waiting

 • January 2025 – The UK Home Office issues a Technical Capability Notice (TCN) under the Investigatory Powers Act.
 Apple is told to weaken ADP by creating a “backdoor” into iCloud.

 • February 2025 – Apple disables ADP for new UK accounts.
-Existing users are told they’ll need to eventually disable it to keep using iCloud services.
+Existing users are told they will eventually need to disable it to keep using iCloud services.

-• March 2025 – Apple challenges the demand at the Investigatory Powers Tribunal (IPT), the only court in the UK that can review secret government orders of this kind.
+• March 2025 – Apple challenges the demand at the Investigatory Powers Tribunal (IPT), the only UK court that can review secret government orders of this kind.

-• August 2025 – The UK formally withdraws its specific demand for a backdoor.
+• August 2025 – The UK withdraws its specific demand for a backdoor.
 Confirmation comes via the US Director of National Intelligence.
-Digital rights groups warn: the powers still exist; the government just chose not to enforce them this time.
+Digital rights groups warn that the powers still exist; the government has just chosen not to use them this time.

 • September 2025 – ADP is still not available again in the UK.
-Apple remains silent on when – or if – it will be restored.
+Apple has not said when, or if, it will return.

 Why Apple Hasn’t Turned It Back On

-The Investigatory Powers Act hasn’t changed.
-The government can still issue another TCN at any time.
-Apple can’t simply flick the switch back on without risking another forced shutdown.
+The Investigatory Powers Act is still in place.
+The government can issue another TCN at any time.
+Apple cannot just turn ADP back on and hope it does not happen again.

 Apple’s challenge at the IPT is ongoing.
-Until the tribunal rules, Apple has no legal certainty.
-Restoring ADP before a decision could leave them back in the same fight.
+Until the tribunal rules, Apple does not have legal certainty.
+Restoring ADP before a decision could put it back in the same fight.

 What It Means for UK Users

-Until either Parliament reforms the Investigatory Powers Act or the IPT delivers a clear ruling in Apple’s favour, ADP is unlikely to quietly reappear for UK users.
+Until Parliament changes the Investigatory Powers Act or the IPT gives Apple a clear win, ADP is unlikely to quietly reappear for UK users.

 Final Word